George Murray Hulbert: Removal from the Board of Aldermen

 Hulbert was ousted from the Presidency of the Board after he accepted an honorary position as a member of the Finger Lakes Park Commission that was offered by New York Governor Al Smith.
 In a decision by New York State Supreme Court judge Joseph M. Proskauer, according to section 1549 of the New York City Charter, Hulbert automatically vacated his position in city government by accepting an appointment at the state level.

 Federal judicial service

 Hulbert was nominated by President Franklin D. Roosevelt on June 6, 1934, to a seat on the United States District Court for the Southern District of New York vacated by Judge Frank J. Coleman.
 He was confirmed by the United States Senate on June 14, 1934, and received his commission on June 15, 1934.

+Death and burial

 His service terminated on April 26, 1950, due to his death in Bayport, New York.
 He was interred in the Gate of Heaven Cemetery in Valhalla, New York.